Towards a Scalable Proof Engine: A Performant Prototype Rewriting Primitive for Coq: Building a Rewriter

-Here is a bit more detail on the steps that go into applying our Coq plugin, many of which we expand on in the following sections.
-For \mintinline{coq}{Make} to precompute a rewriter: \begin{enumerate} \item The given lemma statements are scraped for which named identifiers to encode. \item Inductive types enumerating all available primitive types and functions are emitted.
+\begin{enumerate} \item The given lemma statements are scraped for which named identifiers to encode. \item Inductive types enumerating all available primitive types and functions are emitted.
 This allows us to achieve the performance gains attributed in \citetfield{Boespflug2009} to having native metalanguage constructors for all constants, without manual coding. \item Tactics generate all of the necessary definitions and prove all of the necessary lemmas for dealing with this particular set of inductive codes.
 Definitions include operations like Boolean equality on type codes and lemmas like ``all types have decidable equality.'' \item The statements of rewrite rules are reified and soundness and syntactic-well-formedness lemmas are proven about each of them. \item Definitions and lemmas needed to prove correctness are assembled into a single package. \end{enumerate}

-Then, to rewrite in a goal, the following steps are performed: \begin{enumerate} \item Rearrange the goal into a single quantifier-free logical formula. \item Reify a selected subterm and replace it with a call to our denotation function. \item Rewrite with a theorem, into a form calling our rewriter. \item Call Coq's built-in full reduction (\tacvmcompute{}) to reduce this application. \item Run standard call-by-value reduction to simplify away use of the denotation function. \end{enumerate}
+Then, to rewrite in a goal, which merely requires invoking a tactic such as \mintinline{coq}{Rewrite_rhs_for myrewriter} or \mintinline{coq}{Rewrite_for myrewriter}, the following steps are performed automatically: \begin{enumerate} \item Rearrange the goal into a single quantifier-free logical formula. \item Reify a selected subterm and replace it with a call to our denotation function. \item Rewrite with a theorem, into a form calling our rewriter. \item Call Coq's built-in full reduction (\tacvmcompute{}) to reduce this application. \item Run standard call-by-value reduction to simplify away use of the denotation function. \end{enumerate}

-The object language of our rewriter is nearly simply typed.
+The object language of our rewriter is nearly simply typed, with limited support for calling polymorphic functions.

 The \texttt{Ident} case is for identifiers, which are described by an enumeration specific to a use of our library.
 For example, the identifiers might be codes for $+$, $\cdot$, and literal constants.
 We write $\llbracket e \rrbracket$ for a standard denotational semantics.